Rector’s Reflections

 religious authorities – those who should be leading the people towards God, rather than raising sanctimonious and hypocritical obstacles to people’s faith relationship with God.

 The chief priests, elders, and others take turns in sparring with Jesus, trying to catch him in theological riddles.
 Jesus responds with parables, and with riddles of his own, both establishing his authority over them and provoking them to seek other means to shut him down.
-We are reminded that Jesus openly discredited them – but without subordinating their authority:… do whatever they teach you and follow it; but do not do as they do, for they
+We are reminded that Jesus openly discredited them – but without subordinating their authority:… do whatever they teach you and follow it; but do not do as they do, for they do not practise what they teach.
+(Matthew 23.3)

 Jesus’ speaking truth to power is an action that Jesus’ disciples have continued through the centuries whenever and wherever there is injustice – whether social, economic, political, or any other kind of injustice.
 If we are following Jesus and living out our faith relationship in our daily lives, then we are called to take his approach in the opportunities we have in engaging with our leaders – particularly